MyEtherWallet/knowledge-base/source/_posts/en/dapps/ipfs_guide.md

 <img src="/images/posts/diving-deeper/processing.png" width="80%">

 **Step 8.** You're done!
-Your website is now viewable by typing your .crypto domain into the Unstoppable Domain Browser, or by using the Opera browser.
+Your website is now viewable by typing your .crypto domain into the Unstoppable Domain Browser, using it with the Unstoppable Domains Browser extension, or by using the Opera browser.

 [ens]: /@@@@@@/dapps/register-ens-domain/